 Filters for Sprints (Iterations) and Team Iterations

 In Targetprocess’ sprint iteration planning tool, you can select, hide or highlight data in Views and Visual Reports by Sprints (Iterations) or Team Iterations and related properties using Advanced Filters for Sprints (Iterations) and Team Iterations.

 Team Iterations and Releases

-In a case when you have multiple related projects running together you may want to coordinate them with cross-project Releases.
-When you have a team working on many projects in the same time, you may want plan and organize work of the team with cross-project Team Iterations.
+In case of multiple related projects running together, you may want to coordinate them with cross-project Releases.
+When a team is working on many projects at the same time, you can plan and organize the team’s work with cross-project Team Iterations.
 Team Iterations are not directly connected to Releases and cannot be assigned to them.
-However it is still possible to link Team Iterations with Releases.
+However, it is still possible to link Team Iterations with Releases.
 More information on this: How to link Team Iterations and Releases.

 Sprint planning is an essential factor in the success of any agile project.
 Your team’s agility is dependant on your tactical and strategic approach to sprint iteration planning.
 With Targetprocess’ sprint and release planning software, you gain full visibility into a project’s progress and facilitate both communication and accountability within your company.
 Create clear and intuitive sprint planning boards to share with your entire team in a matter of minutes.